 Five years later, Japan withdrew from the International Whaling Commission, announcing that it would resume commercial whaling.

 With domestic demand for whale on the decline, the Japanese whaling industry has recently been attempting to boost demand, selling whale meat in vending machines, as well as marketing whale to tourists and influencers.

 Is Whale Hunting Illegal?

-When Was Whale Hunting Banned?
+When and Where Was Whale Hunting Banned?